Clean Energy Improvement Program (CEIP)

 The goal of low carbon financing programs is to provide accessible, flexible, and attractive financing to property owners to make building performance improvements.

 The first program The City is exploring is the Clean Energy Improvement Program (CEIP).
-CEIP is Alberta’s version of PACE (property assessed clean energy) that is designed to make energy efficiency and renewable energy upgrades more accessible to homeowners.
+CEIP is designed to make energy efficiency and renewable energy upgrades accessible to all homeowners.

 Additional program offerings will also be explored for commercial and residential buildings.